cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 ## Installing BOSH Command Line Interface ##

 The following steps install BOSH CLI on Ubuntu 10.04 LTS.
-If you do not run Ubuntu, it is recommended that you install it on a a local Virtual Machine.
+If you do not run Ubuntu, it is recommended that you install it on a local Virtual Machine.

 ### Install Ruby via rbenv